M*A*S*H: Plays

-Elsewhere
+In other media

 The cast from the M*A*S*H series appeared in advertising for IBM products, such as the PS/2 line that introduced the PS/2 connector for keyboards and mice.

 Fox developed a M*A*S*H video game that was released for the Atari 2600, Atari 8-bit computers, and TI-99/4A.
 Players alternate between controlling a helicopter picking up wounded soldiers from the front and a surgeon removing shrapnel from a soldier, similar to Microsurgeon.
 InfoWorld called M*A*S*H "the exception" among the TI 99/4A's generally poor game library.

-Magnum Photos photographer Thomas Dworzak, after having been embedded for several years with US medevac units in Iraq, in 2007 published the photo-book "M*A*S*H*IRAQ".
-His images of soldiers at work and play, from mess rooms to operating rooms and out in the field, are juxtaposed with the subtitles from the TV series..
-With a foreword by Mike Farrell.
+Magnum Photos photographer Thomas Dworzak, after having been embedded for several years with US medevac units in Iraq, in 2007 published the photo-book, M*A*S*H*IRAQ.
+His images of soldiers at work and play, from mess rooms to operating rooms and out in the field, are juxtaposed with the subtitles from the TV series.
+The book includes a foreword by Mike Farrell.